-Dental bridges are fixed dental appliances that literally "bridge" the gap left by missing teeth.
-They are used to replace one or more missing teeth.
-Because they are permanently attached to the teeth on either side of the gap, unlike dentures, they can only be safely removed by a dentist.
-They are also known as "permanent partial dentures."
+Fixed dental appliances called dental bridges "bridge" the space left by missing teeth.
+They are utilized to fill one or more tooth gaps.
+They cannot be removed safely by anyone other than a dentist because, unlike dentures, they are anchored permanently to the teeth on either side of the gap.
+They are additionally referred to as "permanent partial dentures."

 How to care for your dental bridges

 After your dental bridge is put in place, you can take care of it the same way you would take care of your natural teeth.
 If you take good care of your bridge by brushing and flossing on a regular basis, it should last for many years.
 Additionally, you must keep visiting your dentist frequently.